SigurdAM/SigurdAM/README.md

 - 👋 Hi, I’m @SigurdAM
-- 👀 I’m love to play with arduino and user interaction between software and electronics
+- 👀 I love to play with arduino and user interaction between software and electronics
-- 🌱 I’m currently learning Unreal Engine

 <!---